zbzhu99/SMARTS/examples/gameOfTag/README.got.md

 $ python3.7 ./examples/gameOfTag/train.py
 ```

-## Change the following
-1. Change the following in `./examples/gameOfTag/smarts.yaml` file

-    ```yaml
-    env_para:
-        headless: True # False : to view output in Envision
-        scenarios: # Set full path to scenario
-            - /home/kyber/workspaces/SMARTS/scenarios/cloverleaf

-    benchmark:
-        base_path: "/home/kyber/workspaces/" # Set to a directory where you have read/write permission, for storage of trained models.
-    ```

 ## To visualise in Envision
 1. set `headless: False` in `./examples/gameOfTag/got.yaml` file
 2. Run `scl` in a separate terminal